jacobarriola/vue-wordpress/README.md

 # Vue WordPress
-This is a demo theme I used for my WordCamp Orange County Vue workshop.
+These are the Vue.js exercises for my WordCamp Orange County Vue workshop.

 This theme includes some Vue basics as well as an instance that interacts with the WP REST API via a search with filters.